ATHEROSCLEROTIC PERIPHERAL VASCULAR DISEASE

 Magnetic resonance angiography showing atherosclerotic occlusive disease of the aortoiliac segment.
 The vessels proximally and distally are relatively unaffected.

 Approximately two-thirds of patients with PAD are either asymptomatic or do not have classic symptoms.
 Intermittent claudication, which is pain that occurs from insufficient blood flow when there is increased demand from exercise, is typically described as severe and cramping and primarily occurs in the calf muscles.
-The pain from aortoiliac lesions may extend into the thigh and buttocks with continued exercise and erectile dysfunction may occur from bilateral common iliac disease.
+The pain from aortoiliac lesions may extend into the thigh and buttocks and erectile dysfunction may occur from bilateral common iliac disease.
 Rarely, patients complain only of weakness in the legs when walking, or simply extreme limb fatigue.
 The symptoms are relieved with rest and are reproducible when the patient walks again.
 Femoral pulses are absent or very weak as are the distal pulses.
-A bruit may be heard over the aorta, iliac, or femoral arteries or over all three arteries.
+Bruits may be heard over the aorta, iliac, and femoral arteries.

 B. Doppler and Vascular Findings